onfido/WebViewiOS/README.md

 ### iOS

-You will need to enable Camera, Mic, Photo Library and Location Access in your `info.plist` file:
+You will need to enable Camera, Mic, Photo Library and Location Access in your `Info.plist` file:

 ```
     <key>NSCameraUsageDescription</key>